bi-labor/es-mssql/docs/exercise2.md

    Then to start, use `docker-compose up`.

+   > If you are using Linux, and this command fails, you might try to `sudo` to make things easier.

    Keep this shell open.
 You will see the application logs here.

 1. To shut down the running system, use _CTRL + C_.
 Your data will be kept, and restarting with the same command as above will restart the applications.